Are You Ready For Change?

 Change Management is the single best thing you can do for your team when embarking on any major transformation.
 The topic is in the #2 spot on Plan in Motion Inc’s Top 10 Software Selection and Deployment Methodology.

-I understand the importance of managing change.
+The next installment… I understand the importance of managing change.
 That is why Plan in Motion, Inc. follows a software selection methodology but tailors the implementation to each client’s needs.
 Deployment of an ERP system is an ongoing endeavour, therefore, a thorough evaluation of your options under the guidance of a process expert is required; (1) a solid business case for the acquisition, (2) an effective business process in place, and (3) a realistic plan of execution established up front.
-Suanne McGrath Kelly’s upcoming blog reviews the next step in the software selection process.
+The upcoming posts review the next step in the software selection process.